Neolin: Biography

-In 1761 Neolin went through a period of fasting, incantation and dreaming, during which he claimed to have been visited by the Master of Life (Keesh-she'-la-mil'-lang-up, or "being that thought us into being").
+In 1761, Neolin went through a period of fasting, incantation and dreaming, during which he claimed to have been visited by the Master of Life (Keesh-she'-la-mil'-lang-up, or "being that thought us into being").
 In his vision, Neolin was called to visit the Master of Life.
 He prepared as if for a hunt.
 His journey led him along a path which eventually forked into 3 roads.
-Neolin sheltered at the fork as night fell, where he noticed "the three roads became all the brighter the darker it grew, a thing that surprised him to a point of fear"(Cave 271).
-At sunrise, Neolin set out upon the most expansive of the three roads, where he "suddenly saw a great fire coming out of the earth" (Cave 271).
-He returned to the crossroads and picked a second road, which again led to a great fire.
-Returning again to the fork, Neolin picked the third road, which led him to "what appeared to be a mountain of marvelous whiteness, and he stopped, overcome with astonishment" (Cave 272).
-While at the mountain he encountered a beautiful woman who explained to him that in order for him to see the Master of Life he must strip naked and cleanse himself in the nearby river.
-After doing that, the woman told him that "he must use only his left hand and his left foot in the ascent" (Cave 272).
-Neolin arrived at the top of the mountain naked and tired, and saw a village.
-A voice told him that he could go into the village because he was cleansed before the ascent.
-At the gate he was greeted by a man dressed in all white who led him to the Master of Life.
+Neolin sheltered at the fork as night fell, where he noticed "the three roads became all the brighter the darker it grew, a thing that surprised him to a point of fear".
+At sunrise, Neolin set out upon the most expansive of the three roads, where he "suddenly saw a great fire coming out of the earth".
+He returned to the crossroads and picked a second road, which again led to a pillar of fire.
+Returning again to the fork, Neolin picked the third road, which led him to "what appeared to be a mountain of marvelous whiteness, and he stopped, overcome with astonishment".
+While at the mountain, he encountered a beautiful woman who explained that he must strip naked and cleanse himself in the nearby river in order to be allowed to visit the Master of Life.
+After doing so, the woman told him that "he must use only his left hand and his left foot in the ascent".
+Neolin did as he was told and arrived at a village at the top of the mountain, naked and tired from the ascent.
+A voice told him that he may enter the village because he had cleansed himself in the river.
+At the gate, he was greeted by a man dressed in all white who led him to the Master of Life.
 The Master of Life took Neolin's hand, gave him a "hat all bordered with gold," and said, "I am He who hath created the heavens and the earth, the trees, lakes, rivers, all men, and all thou seest and hath seen upon the earth.
-Because I love you, ye must do what I say and love, and not do what I hate" (Cave 272).
-In conversation with the Master of Life, Neolin he was told that the master was displeased with his people for "addiction to the white man's alcohol, and deplored Indian polygamy, sexual promiscuity, witchcraft, and strife" (Cave 273).
-The greatest offense was the fact that the Indians were tolerating the Europeans in their lands.
-The Master promised to restore the lands with game and prosperity if the Indians were to resist "further European incursions" (Cave 273).
-The Master of Life told him that the path to Heaven was to reject the ways of the Europeans and to return to the traditional ways of their ancestors; particularly monogamous sexuality, to live by the bow and arrow, to dress themselves in animal skins, and to stop drinking alcohol.
-There is great resemblance between the religion that Neolin introduced to the Lenni Lenape and Christianity, perhaps because of the exposure to Christianity.
+Because I love you, ye must do what I say and love, and not do what I hate".
+The Master of Life told Neolin that He was displeased with his people's "addiction to the white man's alcohol, and deplored Indian polygamy, sexual promiscuity, witchcraft, and strife".
+Further, the Indians' greatest offense was tolerating the European settlers on their lands.
+The Master of Life promised to restore the lands with game and prosperity if the Indians returned to monogamous sexuality, lived by the bow and arrow, dressed themselves in animal skins, stopped drinking alcohol, and rejected "further European incursions".